x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

   - Update your password, and set your time zone.
 It's important that you select the correct time zone to make sure your calendar and email settings are correct.

-  - When Outlook on the web opens, send an email message to the another Office 365 user to verify that you can send email.
+  - When Outlook on the web opens, send an email message to another Microsoft 365 or Office 365 user to verify that you can send email.

   - Choose **Outlook**, and check that your email messages and folders are all there.